NFL Preseason Week 3 Preview: Giants & Jets Battle For New York In Packed Weekend Schedule

 Week 3 will showcase the most time that the majority of the starters will play, and even then, it will likely only be a quarter or two per game.
 That doesn’t mean these games are any less exciting or should be missed as you may end up seeing the next big NFL star in action.

 Thursday night’s game may have ended with a score more commonly seen in baseball, but it was an interesting one.
-Sure, people will say it is just preseason, but the Browns did come out and manhandle the Super Bowl champs for a shut out victory.
+Sure, people will say it is just preseason, but the Browns did come out and manhandle the Super Bowl champs for a shutout victory.

 The Browns shut out the Eagles to hand Philadelphia their third loss of the preseason. pic.twitter.com/Bed00fJCjR